 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Columbia Gorge Community College, see our tuition and fees and room and board pages.

 It's not uncommon for college students to take out loans to pay for school.
 In fact, almost 66% of students nationwide depend at least partially on loans.
 At Columbia Gorge Community College, approximately 7% of students took out student loans averaging $6,542 a year.
 That adds up to $26,168 over four years for those students.

 The student loan default rate at Columbia Gorge Community College is 8.1%.
 Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

 Contact details for Columbia Gorge Community College are given below.

 |Address:||400 E Scenic Dr, The Dalles, OR 97058|

 Online learning is becoming popular at even the oldest colleges and universities in the United States.
 Not only are online classes great for returning adults with busy schedules, they are also frequented by a growing number of traditional students.

-In 2019-2020, 628 students took at least one online class at Columbia Gorge Community College.
-This is an increase from the 537 students who took online classes the previous year.
+In 2020-2021, 328 students took at least one online class at Columbia Gorge Community College.
+This is a decrease from the 628 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|